DataPowered/DataPowered.io_site/site/content/post/2019-05-24-post-generalised-additive-mixed-models-gamms-tourism.md

 # <span id="ForecastMod">Forecast model</span>

-We can now essentially apply a similar `gamm` to the one above to our data, the key difference being that we can allow the shape of the smooths to vary by Site (Edinburgh or Craigmillar), by specifying the predictors within the model as: `s( Month , bs = "cc" , by = Site )`.
+We can now essentially apply a similar `gamm` to the one above to our data, the key difference being that we can allow the shape of the smooths to vary by Site (Edinburgh or Craigmillar), by specifying the predictors within the model as: `s( Month, bs = "cc", by = Site )`.
 We can also add in a main effect for `Site`.
 All this will have been done after standardising the data separately within each site, to avoid results being distorted by the huge scale difference in visitor numbers between sites.
 At the end of this process, the output we get from our `gamm` is this:

 {{< highlight r>}}
 Family: gaussian